 The approach to teaching that I developed during my years as a lecturer at OSU was only enhanced when I moved to Michigan to pursue my PhD.
 As a graduate student instructor at Michigan, I helped Arthur "Skip" Lupia and William Roberts Clark develop a first year graduate game theory sequence, and received the Rackham Outstanding Graduate Student Instructor Award.
-This meant that I was more than ready to handle my teaching responsibilities by the time I became an assistant professor, first at Rutgers University and now at the University of Chicago.
+This meant that I was more than ready to handle my teaching responsibilities by the time I became an assistant professor, first at Rutgers University and then at the University of Chicago.

+While teaching is just a portion of the purpose of universities, it is and remains a core part of my work.
 I will describe below my approach to teaching undergraduate students (which will illustrate my overall teaching philosophy), how I structure courses for graduate students, the manner by which I advise a thesis, and the opportunities I pursue to educate individuals outside the UChicago student body.

 Undergraduate Teaching Philosophy